s-grundner/HWEP-Sequencer/README.md

 # HWEP [DE]
- [HWEP] Hardware School Project because the ESP is my only frend
+ [HWEP] Hardware School Project because the ESP is the only one who loves me

 ![LOVESP](/docu/github_images/esp32.gif)